-An invoice is a document provided by a seller to as buyer in a transaction between two parties, in order to request payment.
+An invoice is a document provided by a seller to a buyer in a transaction between two parties, in order to request payment.
 An invoice serves as a record for the transaction and details each element of it.

 The UAE is one of the largest markets in the world.
 At a time when other markets remain static or are downsizing, Dubai, the largest city in the UAE, boasts a lot of potential growth in the coming years.
-Opportunity continues to grow in Dubai, as is illustrated by more than 6,500 business licenses being issued in the first quarter of 2019.
+Opportunity continues to grow in Dubai, as is illustrated by more than 42,000 business licenses being issued in 2020.
 As the number of businesses increase, it is inevitable that more businesses would need to invoice clients in Dubai.

 In the UAE there are different rules that apply if you are invoicing a VAT registered customer or one who is not VAT registered.
 The UAE is also requiring all businesses to issue e-invoices, and from 2021 the government of the UAE will be fully digitized.
 The government encourages all business to use digital invoices, and as such, allows for e-signatures and digital certification to be given.